Overview | Hokkaido Marathon 2025

 • Please download the official Hokkaido Marathon app.
 (This site is only available in Japanese.)

-• Online entry applications (including for the Visually Impaired Division) will be accepted from April 2 (Tue.) at 18:00 on the official marathon website.
+• Online entry applications (including for the Visually Impaired Division) will be accepted from April 1 (Tue.) at 18:00 via the official marathon website.

 • Runners from overseas cannot apply through the official Hokkaido Marathon app.

-• Overseas residents should please apply through the official travel agency’s website or RUNNET GLOBAL.
+• Overseas residents should apply through the official travel agency’s website or Run Japan.

 Click here for entry information